 A summary offence is an offence that can be heard by a magistrate sitting alone, rather than a judge and jury.
-A summary offence can also be heard in the absence of the defendant.
+A summary offence can also be heard without the accused person being present at court.
 Summary offences are usually considered to be less serious offences.
 Examples include:

 - minor assaults